-Here are some tips on creating a habitat in your backyard for our precious local wildlife.
-Planting native flora will encourage native birds and animals to visit.
-Happy planting!
+Here are some tips on creating habitat in your backyard for our precious local wildlife.
+Planting native flora encourages native birds and animals to visit and helps them survive habitat loss.

 Backyard Habitat Species Guide

-23 native plant species have been selected for our Backyard Habitat program.
-The plants have stickers with the species' names on them.
+A number of different native plant species have been selected for our Backyard Habitat program.

 View the Backyard Habitat Species Guide which details preferred soil types and locations, expected growth height, descriptions of leaves and flowering information for the 53 native species used in our plant give-aways.

 Lists of trees, shrubs and other plants that are most suited to your area can be found in the Northern Beaches Native Plants Species Guide.